A Chat with Elizabeth, founder of We Love Spain

 Are there any popular cultural activities, events, or festivals that folks shouldn’t miss?

 I live in Sevilla and feria is an absolute MUST.
-You should also see Semana Santa a couple of days, especially “La Madrugá”.
-There are so many festivals all over Spain that are worth seeing, so definitely check in the areas you live or nearby.
+You should also see Semana Santa a couple of days, especially “La Madrugá.”
+There are so many festivals all over Spain that are worth seeing, so definitely check in the areas you live in or nearby.